derivative-maker/derivative-maker/libvirt/README.txt

 ## SECURITY WARNING ##
 ######################

-IMPORTANT: Before peforming an upgrade to your current Whonix setup, you are advised to shutdown any running Whonix instance currently attached to the internal virtual network named 'Whonix'.
+IMPORTANT: Before performing an upgrade to your current Whonix setup, you are advised to shutdown any running Whonix instance currently attached to the internal virtual network named 'Whonix'.
 This is required to prevent cross contamination of the new machines you are importing, in the event that a powerful adversary has taken control over the ones currently in use.

 Note: This is not required if you intend to create a new virtual network for the machines you are importing now.